JD910/LNHG/Segmentation/README.md

-# SJ-WL_For_Lung_Nodule_Seg
-This is the repository for the code of the SJ-WL model (2D) for lung nodule segmentation.
+# SJ-WL For Lung Nodule Segmentation and Intra-nodular hetegogeneity production.

-* The ModelWGANGP.py file is used to start your training.
+* The Train.py file is used to start your training.
 It will automatically call other files.
 All files are described as follows.

-* ModelWGANGP.py: Start your training.
+* Train.py: Start your training.

 * HDF5_Read.py: Each time image files of batch size is read.

-* VGG19: VGG feature extraction and loss function.
+* VGG19: VGG feature extraction.

 * Weight_Init: Initialization of the network parameters.